jxtngx/lm-eval-lab/README.md

 ## Concept

-Eval Lab's main class is `Evaluator`; which is similar to `Trainer` objects in deep learning in that these objects control other core interfaces and supporting interfaces.
+LM Eval Lab's main class is `Evaluator`; which is similar to `Trainer` objects in deep learning in that these objects control other core interfaces and supporting interfaces.

 `Evaluator` will accept an iterable of evaluations to run, and those evaluations are determined by the areas mentioned in the basics section e.g.